-Peter Certo is the editorial manager of the Institute for Policy Studies.
+Peter Certo is the Communications Director of the Institute for Policy Studies.
 He edits its Foreign Policy In Focus and OtherWords services, contributes regularly to both outlets, and works with IPS experts to develop writing for mainstream and progressive publications.

 Budget priorities are finally getting a hearing in Washington — let’s not waste it.